douardda/AR488-ESP/docs/source/index.rst

 The AR488 GPIB controller is an Arduino-based controller for interfacing with `IEEE488 GPIB <https://en.wikipedia.org/wiki/IEEE-488>`_ devices.

-The code support AVR based arduino boards and has been tested on Arduino_ Uno_, Nano_, `Mega 2560`_, `Micro 32U4`_ boards and provides a low cost alternative to other commercial interfaces.
+The code supports AVR based arduino boards and has been tested on Arduino_ Uno_, Nano_, `Mega 2560`_, `Micro 32U4`_ boards and provides a low cost alternative to other commercial interfaces.

-It also support ESP32_ boards and has been tested on several `ESP32 and ESP32S2 devkits`_.
+It also supports ESP32_ boards and has been tested on several `ESP32 and ESP32S2 devkits`_.
 These boards come with support for wifi connection and serial over Bluetooth (not supported on ESP32S2.)